arrow

 Consider a $40,000 loan with a 7% interest rate and a 10-year duration.
 You must pay $465 each month.
 Your new monthly payment will be around $545 if you refinance to a 7-year term and a 4% interest rate, an increase of $80.
 This way, you'll save a whopping $9,800 in interest and pay off your loans three years earlier.

-Refinancing has drawbacks, especially if you have federal loans as refinanced loans turn into private loans and lose all of their advantages, such as income-driven repayment plans, extended forbearance and deferment periods, and loan forgiveness programmes.
+Refinancing has drawbacks, especially if you have federal loans, as refinanced loans turn into private loans and lose all of their advantages, such as income-driven repayment plans, extended forbearance and deferment periods, and loan forgiveness programmes.

-The government has also stopped collecting on federal student loan repayments and frozen interest rates since the Covid-19 outbreak started.
+The government has also stopped collecting federal student loan repayments and frozen interest rates since the Covid-19 outbreak started.
 The same clause does not cover private loans.
 You could refinance the private loans to a lower interest rate while keeping the federal loans in place if you have a combination of federal and private loans.
 You might get the best of both worlds with this.

 Support of family and friends